By Pat Davis Szymczak

 On the one hand, you would think that if all of these parties gather together and sing a little “Kumbaya” together, they would quickly get down to business.
 Peace might actually break out!

 But memories of blood spilled centuries ago remain strong in this part of the world.
 So for those of you who don’t know history — listen to the hysterical laughter coming from those who do.
-The seismic research vessel that the Turks just sent into the area that Cyprus claims as its exclusive economic zone is the Barbaros Hayrettin Pasa.
+The seismic research vessel that Turkey just sent to drill an area offshore Cyprus that the island claims as its exclusive economic zone is the Barbaros Hayrettin Pasa.

 What might appear to be a simple seismic exploration vessel is in fact the namesake of Barbaros Hayrettin Pasa.
 That is “Red Beard” the Pirate as in the 16th Century “scourge of the Christian White Sea”.